elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case05-rgb-led.md

 from picoed import button_a, button_b
 ```

-2. Set the pins used by the breadboard shield to connect the LEDs and the pin orientation.
+2.Set the pins used by the breadboard shield to connect the LEDs and the pin orientation.
 ```python
 led_0 = digitalio.DigitalInOut(board.P0)
 led_1 = digitalio.DigitalInOut(board.P1)